microsoft/api-guidelines/graph/patterns/dictionary.md

   </ComplexType>
 </Schema>
 ```

+Please note that schema validation will fail due to the casing of `Dictionary`.
+This warning should be suppressed.

 ### Defining a dictionary property
 The following example shows defining a dictionary property, "userTags", on the item entity type.